 Russia’s aggression has caused some to ask if it could have an end-time prophetic role.
 Is Vladimir Putin the prophetic beast?
 Will the beast come from Russia?

 Many people are vaguely familiar with the mysterious “beast” found in the book of Revelation.
 The beast is described in Revelation 13:1: “And I saw a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads a blasphemous name.”

 Of course, students of Bible prophecy understand that the book of Revelation uses symbolic images to represent literal things.
 This prophecy is not talking about a literal monstrous creature that will rise out of the ocean.
 In Bible prophecy, a “beast” represents a government or political ruler (Daniel 7:17).

-Within the past year, the world has witnessed Vladimir Putin act in ways that are reminiscent of the era of Benito Mussolini, Adolf Hitler and Joseph Stalin.
+Within the past decade, the world has witnessed Vladimir Putin act in ways that are reminiscent of the era of Benito Mussolini, Adolf Hitler and Joseph Stalin.
 All of these men, and others like Saddam Hussein, have been the subject of speculation about the identity of the “beast.”
 Putin has: